jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/speed.md

 which improves the remediation (repair) time for detected vulnerabilities.

-### If Continuous Hacking is done manually, how can a big project move rapidly and expand as more active authors (developers) join the team?
+### How does a big project with many developers move rapidly with the Squad plan's manual reviews?
-Standard Continuous Hacking
+Standard Squad plan hacking
 covers `95%` of all business applications being developed, as the subscription is